 Venue with an entertainer

 Some venues offer the whole experience, and it definitely makes organising simpler as it kills two birds with one phone call.
-You may not get the best price here, but the stress saved might be worth it!
+You may not get the best price here, but the stress saved might be worth it.

 Soft play area

 Your local soft play area is often a popular choice with parents for young one's parties.
 They usually do packages at a set price and are easy entertainment for little ones.
+There's a useful directory of soft play areas across the UK here.

 Arranging the entertainment